b3nj4m/hubot/docs/scripting.md

 ## Topic

-Hubot can react to a room's topic changing, assuming that the adapter supports it.
+Brobbot can react to a room's topic changing, assuming that the adapter supports it.

 ```coffeescript
 module.exports = (robot) ->